Wither Road Club thumbnail image

 To be eligible for Wither Road Club, the person with dementia will have been referred by a member of the medical profession after a diagnosis of dementia is made.

-Referrals can also be received by our community worker from concerned members of family, neighbours etc. Our community workers will guide the carer through the process of obtaining funding from the Nelson Marlborough District Heath Board (NMDHB) Support Works, assessing the suitability of the person with dementia for Forget-Me-Not Club, and then helping the carer complete the necessary paperwork.
+Referrals can also be received by our community workers from concerned members of family, neighbours etc. Our community workers will guide the carers and people with dementia through the process of obtaining funding from the Nelson Marlborough District Heath Board (NMDHB) Support Works.
+Then assessing the suitability of the person with dementia for the Wither Road Club and helping the carer complete the necessary paperwork.

-We like to have a history of the person with dementia including past interests, family etc. This helps staff at Alzheimers Marlborough get to know the club member and to provide triggers for conversation at the club.
+We like to have a history of the person with dementia including past interests, family etc. This helps staff at Alzheimers Marlborough get to know the club member and to provide information for conversation and interests at the club.

 Transport:

-The Wither Road Club has a van for picking up club members.
+The Wither Road Club has vans for picking up club members.
 This van is also used for outings and day trips.
 The van driver leaves the club about 9am so the club member may be picked up any time between 9 and 10am, depending on the route.
-The van leaves the club at 3.30pm so the club member will be dropped off sometime after this time.
+The van leaves the club at 3.15pm so the club member will be dropped off sometime after this.
 Families can arrange their own transport if preferred.

 Venue:

 The club is situated at The Alzheimers Centre, 8 Wither Road, Witherlea, Blenheim.
-The facility has been built to meet the needs of club members, providing a homely welcoming environment.
+This purposely built facility meets the needs of club members, providing a homely welcoming environment.
 The gardens, some raised to enable all members to potter, are enjoyed by club members.

 Charges:

-If the person with dementia is not eligible for this subsidy, private members fees will be discussed before starting at the Club.
-WINZ disability allowance may be available.
+If the person with dementia is not eligible for this funding, private members fees will be discussed before starting at the Club.
+A disability allowance may be available through WINZ.

 Carer's day off